bensen011/Orbital-Dynamics-Simulation/README.md

-# Orbital Dynamics & Maneuver Simulator
+# Orbital Dynamics & Manoeuvre Simulator

 ## Overview:

-An interacitve Python simulation that models Keplerian trajectories and calucltes the $\Delta v$ requirements for apsidal circularisation maneuvers.
-This tool visualises unpowered spaceflight and orbital phase shifting in real-time, functioning as a dynamics mission-control telemetry display.
+An interactive Python simulation that models Keplerian trajectories and calcultes the $\Delta v$ requirements for apsidal circularisation manoeuvers.
+This tool visualises unpowered spaceflight and orbital phase shifting in real-time, functioning as a dynamic mission-control telemetry display.

 ## Key Features:

-**Physics Engine:** Calulates real-time orbital velocity and maneuver requirements using the Vis-viva equation:
+**Physics Engine:** Calculates real-time orbital velocity and manoeuver requirements using the Vis-viva equation:

 $$v = \sqrt{GM(2/r - 1/a)}$$

 **Dynamic Rendering:** Utilises Matplotlib's _FuncAnimation_ to generate seamless track-switching between elliptical and circular coordinate arrays.

-**Memory Management:** Implements a sliding-window algorithm for the satellite's telemetry trail, ensuring memory-efficinet rendering over 100,000+ frames.
+**Memory Management:** Implements a sliding-window algorithm for the satellite's telemetry trail, ensuring memory-efficient rendering over 100,000+ frames.

-**Interactive UI:** Reads a _.csv_ database of planetary parameters and handles dynamic user inputs for manoeuver selection (Periapsis vs. Apoapsis stabilisation)
+**Interactive UI:** Reads a _.csv_ database of planetary parameters and handles dynamic user inputs for manoeuver selection (Periapsis vs. Apoapsis stabilisation).

 ## Dependencies:

 To run this simulation, you will need Python 3 installed along with the following libraries:
-- numpy
+- NumpP
-- scipy
+- SciPy
 - Matplotlib

 ## Usage: